 BUS165A Global Leadership

 This course, designed for students who want to prepare themselves for global work, provides a basic introduction to global leadership and its development.
 Its primary objective is teaching students to work effectively with people from various cultures.
 The content and skills taught in this course are very important given today's global economy and diverse work force.
 Students are assessed and receive personal feedback on global leadership knowledge, attitudes and behaviors.
 Taught experientially, the course involves hands-on projects and behavioral tests that assess students' leadership progress.
 This is a management elective as well as a required course for the Interdisciplinary Global Leadership & Innovation minor.
+This class also allows students to participate in the Global Passport Program.
 All majors welcome.
-This class will be offered in Fall 2014.